How We Assign

 When will I know my room assignment?

 As you might have guessed, this takes time!
 Usually room assignments are announced during the last week of July.
 You will get an email from Residence to let you know that your room assignment is posted on the Housing portal with instructions on how to view it.

 What if I don't like my assignment?

 Didn’t get any of your choices?
 From our experience, most students find that once they are here and getting to know their residence community, they decide they are happy with their new home on campus and don’t want to transfer.
 If you have a specific reason(s) for needing a transfer, you may be asked to provide documentation.
 After room assignments are released in late July, we will only be able to make room transfers for medical reasons, and only if we have spaces available.
 If you did not receive any of your room type or building preferences, we ask that you move in to your assigned space and be patient with us while we wait for the dust to settle.
 Every year, we have "no shows" that result in vacancies that allow us flexibility to accommodate transfers (room type or residence location) starting in the middle of September.
 We will send you an email and announce on social media when the Room Transfer process is open.

 If I have specific needs that require additional consideration, what do I need to do?

-Please review the Accomodation Request form for information about how the process to follow if you have special medical, academic, cultural or other needs.
+Please review the Accommodation Request form for information about how the process works if you have special medical, academic, cultural or other needs.